Parliament of the United Kingdom: Parliament of the United Kingdom of Great Britain and Northern Ireland

 The result of the 1918 general election in Ireland showed a landslide victory for the Irish republican party Sinn Féin, who vowed in their manifesto to establish an independent Irish Republic.
 Accordingly, Sinn Féin MPs, though ostensibly elected to sit in the House of Commons, refused to take their seats in Westminster, and instead assembled in 1919 to proclaim Irish independence and form a revolutionary unicameral parliament for the independent Irish Republic, called Dáil Éireann.

 In 1920, in parallel to the Dáil, the Government of Ireland Act 1920 created home rule parliaments of Northern Ireland and Southern Ireland and reduced the representation of both parts at Westminster.
-The number of Northern Ireland seats was increased again after the introduction of direct rule in 1973.
+(The number of Northern Ireland seats was increased again after the introduction of direct rule in 1973.)

 The Irish republicans responded by declaring the elections to these home rule Parliaments, held on the same day in 1921, to be the basis of membership for a new Dáil Éireann.

-While the elections in Northern Ireland were both contested and won by Unionist parties, in Southern Ireland, all 128 candidates for the Southern Irish seats were returned unopposed.
-Of these, 124 were won by Sinn Féin and four by independent Unionists representing Dublin University (Trinity College).
+The elections for the Northern Ireland House of Commons were contested and won by Unionist parties (40 seats to them, with 6 each to Nationalists and Sinn Fein).
+In Southern Ireland, as Nicholas Whyte notes at the Access Research Knowledge (ARK) site of Ulster and Queen's Universities, "[n]o polling took place... as all 128 seats were unopposed, 124 being won by Sinn Fein and the other four by Independent (ex-Unionist) candidates representing Dublin University (ie Trinity College)".
 Since only four MPs sat in the home rule Southern Irish parliament, with the remaining 124 being in the Republic's Second Dáil, the home rule parliament was adjourned sine die without ever having operated.